NicoDeshler/Roots/README.md

 # Roots
-Learning to yse open science best-practices with Roots for Resilience at UoA
+Learning to use open science best-practices with Roots for Resilience at UoA